The Oath of Kärnan: Waiting area

 The waiting area is the KÄRNAN Museum.
 In the first part, the visitor sees a 15-minute documentary in seven parts in which Christian Schröder (moderator) visits Kärnan in Helsingborg and gets to the bottom of the legend.
 In the further course, the waiting person walks through numerous rooms such as a throne room in which the first indications of the spell can be seen like the symbol of Kärnan on the throne.
 On further screens the visitors are informed by an actor that another part of the fortress has just been exposed and that a longer stay in Kärnan is unsafe due to the danger of collapse.
 Visitors should leave the fortress via the "royal escape vehicle", which is the roller coaster train.
 It is pointed out again and again that no loose objects should be carried, which actually corresponds to the safety instructions for using the roller coaster.
 All parts of the waiting area are underlaid with sound effects such as chain rattling, sword fighting or the original soundtrack of the roller coaster.
 The lighting is kept very dark.

 Studio of the builder

 In this room, visitors are admitted in groups of a maximum of 16 people.
 A video is played in which the protagonist, who is already known from the queue, explores this room and discovers a "secret compartment" in a wall of books that turns out to be a luggage rack for the passengers.
 In the video, visitors are again asked to put down all loose objects, which the roller coaster operator expressly points out for the last time before the ride.
-For example, it is forbidden to wear headgear, scarves or glasses while driving.
+For example, it is forbidden to wear headgear, scarves or glasses while riding.